Undergraduate Admissions Required Material

 Freshmen students must submit official secondary academic records and/or certificates posting date of completion.
 Official records (bearing the school seal and signature) should be sent directly from the school to the University and must include an English translation.
 Certified true copies of original records may be acceptable upon review.

 Transferred students must request official academic records from each international or U.S. post-secondary institution attended, directly from the institution(s) to MSU Billings International Studies Office.
-All records of academic work completed outside of the U.S. or in non-English-speaking countries must be submitted for a course by course evaluation to one of the following services:
+All records of academic work completed outside of the U.S. or in non-English-speaking countries must be submitted for a course by course evaluation to the following service:

 Other evaluation services will be considered on a case-by-case basis.